Enjoy PG&E outdoor recreational facilities

 2017 recreation season notices

-- Canceled Reservations and closures – Several of the PG&E recreation facilities will have late openings this year due to storm damage or hazard trees.
+- Canceled Reservations and closures – Several of the PG&E recreation facilities will have late openings this year due to storm damage and/or hazard trees.
 There is the possibility your reservation may be canceled.
-Our goal is to provide 30 day notice if your reservation will be canceled.
 Please monitor your email for further communication or notice of cancellation.
-You can also use the “RESERVATIONS AND INFO” link below and log on to your account to view, cancel or manage your reservation.
+You can also use the "RESERVATIONS AND INFO" link below and log on to your account to view, cancel or manage your reservation

 Reservation cancellations and closures